expresso/tracing/README.md

 ## How this works

-The tracer file will hook in `require('http')` to auto-instrument every request that's either coming in or out of the service.
+The tracer file will hook in `require('http')` to auto-instrument every request that is either coming in or going out of the service.
 This is done by [@opentelemetry/node](https://www.npmjs.com/package/@opentelemetry/node) and [@opentelemetry/plugin-http](https://www.npmjs.com/package/@opentelemetry/plugin-http).

 Meanwhile, the middleware will add some extra info to the traced requests (request/response body, headers and query).
 This is done using [express-mung](https://www.npmjs.com/package/express-mung)